Jahn-Ellis/Project_Manager/README.md

 ## Framework Used

-*Python*
+*Java*

 ## How to Use

-Follow prompts within the menu, enter values & assignments accordingly.
+Follow prompts within the menu, enter values accordingly.
-All data will be stored in a text file for future use.
+All variables stored to a class to be used for processing.